Goodlvn/random-password-generator-prompt/README.md

 * Jennifer Henry - inspo for the lay out of logical flow of my code and the use of functions that condese repeated code

-* Kevin Luo - helped me with one of my bugs (text was not clearin upon request of new password) by directing my focus to the scope of my variables
+* Kevin Luo - helped me with one of my bugs (text was not clearing upon request of new password) by directing my focus to the scope of my variables